 Also, be sure to carry any prescribed medications, especially if traveling internationally.
 It will be difficult to have anything prescribed in another country, so be sure to have everything medical-related with you.

-It's good to have as much as you may need for your trip to avoid having to purchase anything because of a possible shortage in supply that can happen in the busy tourist season.
+It’s good to have as much as you may need for your trip to avoid having to purchase anything because of a possible shortage in supply that can happen during the busy tourist season.

 Before covid-19, blankets, and supplies were readily available, especially on international flights.
 Now, this may not be the case anymore.
 Many airlines are offering limited services aboard their flights and as a result, you may have to bring whatever you need onboard.

 I, therefore, recommended packing an extra small blanket for travel and your own supplies (e.g. earphones, toiletries, etc.).